gabrielfalcao/bose/functional_tests/doc_tests/test_issue119/empty_plugin.rst

     <BLANKLINE>
     OK

-Plugins can derive from nose.plugins.base and do nothing except set a name.
+Plugins can derive from bose.plugins.base and do nothing except set a name.

     >>> import os
-    >>> from nose.plugins import Plugin
+    >>> from bose.plugins import Plugin
     >>> class DerivedNullPlugin(Plugin):
     ...
     ...     name = "derived-null"